GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```

 ### Default value
 In Dart, uninitialized variables have an initial value of `null`.
-Even variables with numeric types are initially null, because numbers are objects in Dart.
+Even variables with numeric types are initially null because numbers are objects in Dart.
 But in JavaScript, variables are `undefined`.
 ```javascript
 // JavaScript
 var name; // == undefined